EatingRichly/wp-hashcash-updated/readme.txt

 WP Hashcash is an antispam plugin that eradicates comment spam on Wordpress blogs.
 It works because your visitors must use obfuscated javascript to submit a proof-of-work that indicates they opened your website in a web browser, not a robot.
 If the javascript check fails, WP Hashcash now gives you three options; it can either put the comment into moderation (default), put the comment in the akismet queue, or delete it.

-You can read more at the [WP Hashcash plugin](http://azizmb.com/2012/04/wp-hashcash-now-working-on-newer-wordpress-versions/) page.
 WP Hashcash is 100% GPL compatible.

 = Features =